logzio/logzio-k8s/README.md

 ## Sending logs from nodes with taints

-If you want to ship logs from any of the nodes that have a taint, make sure that the taint key values are listed in your in your daemonset/deployment configuration as follows:
+If you want to ship logs from any of the nodes that have a taint, make sure that the taint key values are listed in your in your daemonset configuration as follows:

 ```yaml
 tolerations: